Dignitatis humanae

 Dignitatis humanae (Note: The document is known by its incipit, the first words of the document in the original Latin text, as is customary for similar Catholic Church documents.)
 (Note: /la/) (Of the Dignity of the Human Person) is the Second Vatican Council's Declaration on Religious Freedom.
 In the context of the council's stated intention "to develop the doctrine of recent popes on the inviolable rights of the human person and the constitutional order of society", Dignitatis humanae spells out the church's support for the protection of religious liberty.
 It set the ground rules by which the church would relate to secular states.

 The passage of this measure by a vote of 2,308 to 70 is considered by many to be one of the most significant events of the council.
 This declaration was promulgated by Pope Paul VI on December 7, 1965.

-Dignitatis humanae became one of the key points of dispute between the Vatican and traditionalist Catholics such as Archbishop Marcel Lefebvre who argued that the council document was incompatible with previous authoritatively stated Catholic teaching.
+Dignitatis humanae became a point of dispute between the Vatican and traditionalist Catholics who argued that the council document was incompatible with previous authoritatively stated Catholic teaching.